-4.3 Psychological and pedagogical interventions
+4.3 Psychological, family and pedagogical interventions

-- State-of-the-art and integrated screening, diagnostics, treatment and evaluation of effect. - The interventions offered are appropriate for the case mix. - It is clear that the MID expert plays an initiating role.
+- State-of-the-art and integrated screening, diagnostics, treatment and evaluation of effect. - The interventions offered are appropriate for the case mix. - It is clear that the MID, developmental disorders and Family and Parental counselling experts play an initiating role.